I Hate Being A Parent: How To Deal When Parenting Feels Impossible

-Updated May 25, 2023by BetterHelp Editorial Team
+Updated October 17, 2024by BetterHelp Editorial Team

 Caring for another human being often leaves many moms feeling overwhelmed and wondering how to become a better mom.
-They may experience mom guilt, burdened by the fear of failure and feeling unappreciated for all the things they do for their children.

-Many parents, including women who become a stay at home mom, are juggling their own feelings on top of worrying about their children's emotions.
-Combined with mental and physical exhaustion, and a lack of free time, parenting may feel stressful.
 You may say, "I hate being a mom," even when you know you love your kid.
+They may experience mom guilt, be burdened by the fear of failure, and feel unappreciated for everything they do for their children.

+Many parents, including women who become stay at home moms, are juggling their feelings and concerns on top of worrying about their children's emotions.
+Combined with mental and physical exhaustion, sleepless nights, and a lack of free or alone time, parenting may be stressful.
+Although being a parent can be frustrating and exhausting, many find it ultimately rewarding.

 Assess your situation, take notes on things you can change or improve, and get help from other parents, other adults, or outside resources to manage your emotions while working through rough patches.
-A supportive partner can also make a difference.
+A supportive partner can also make a world of difference.

 Depression is a highly treatable mental illness that many parents, including new moms and recently pregnant moms, experience.
 Some may also face depression during pregnancy.
 Talking to a professional, attending doctor's appointments, and connecting with other moms can be the first steps to enjoying motherhood, feeling happier, and taking care of yourself, your mental health, and your baby.
 It's important to realize that seeking support from a husband or a partner can also contribute to becoming a happier mom.